Contents

 Natural Light.

-Homes are ending up being greener.
-Conserving energy is a major foundation of residential LEED accreditation.
-LEED houses use up to 30% less energy than non-LEED homes.
-Skylights bring free, clean, natural light into homes, minimizing the amount of synthetic light required in a house.
+Houses are becoming greener.
+Saving energy is a major foundation of residential LEED accreditation.
+LEED houses consume to 30% less energy than non-LEED homes.
+Skylights bring free, clean, natural light into homes, reducing the quantity of artificial light required in a home.

 Heat Gain When Required.